We use exciting and engaging topics as the basis for rigorous development of key knowledge and skills in a range of curriculum areas.

 At Jubilee, we use exciting and engaging topics as the basis for rigorous development of key knowledge and skills in a range of curriculum areas.

-Three principles help inform our curriculum design:
+3 principles help inform our curriculum design:

 In order for children to develop a deep understanding, we focus on topics for longer, rather than skating over many different areas at a superficial level: children study whole novels in Key Stage 2; our Maths curriculum is blocked with each area being studied in detail for several weeks; and History and Geography topics contain a ‘Key Learning Question’ which runs through a half-term.
 Vocabulary is also taught in a focused, explicit way across the curriculum.